Alkyones/MarketInsight/ReadME.md

 - Premium scraps that allows users to scrap the data the way they want and reshape on flight.
 - Excel export for scraped data.
 - Different scraping methods for getting different kind of data for user needs.

+# For Running The Project
+- Be sure you installed the requirements.txt
+- Docker and the container has been created
+- Run the celery worker with command ``` celery -A product_crawler worker --loglevel=info -P solo ``` (Not required if you build with docker)

 # Main Page
 - Main page allows users to navigate through platform easily, here they can go to check their scrap requests, their status, and scraped data's detail.